Health & Shared Responsibility

 Vaccination is the best method of protection.
 UTSA Housing has isolation and quarantine protocols in place to address resident safety.
 In addition, there is limited visitation during the three-week period to eliminate any non-residents from visiting housing communities.Permalink

-UTSA is currently working with immunologists at UT Health to develop the testing program, which will require testing for specific Roadrunner populations and cohorts based on risk-based criteria.
-More information will be made available in the coming weeks, including details about who will be tested, when and how frequently testing will be required, as well as testing locations.
-Mandatory testing will be offered at no cost to students, faculty and staff.
+UTSA worked closely with immunologists at UT Health to develop the testing program, which requires testing for Roadrunners based on risk-based criteria.
+Details about who should be tested, when and how frequently testing is required, as well as testing locations, can be found on the About Mandatory Testing page.
+Mandatory testing is offered at no cost to students, faculty and staff.